BindPlane OP

 The daemonset configuration consists of a Kubernetes Container source, a Kubernetes Kubelet Source, and an OTLP source.
 The OTLP source is the endpoint for the data from the embedded generic collector.

-We’re going to add a BindPlane agent into the pipeline as an aggregator, here’s what the final architecture will look like.
+We’re going to add a BindPlane agent into the pipeline as a gateway.
+Here is what the final architecture will look like.

-In order to convert this setup from direct to destination to an aggregation model, I start by copying the configuration.
+In order to convert this setup from direct to destination to an gateway model, I start by copying the configuration.

 Choose the hamburger menu and then "Duplicate current version"

-Once I’ve created the duplicate configuration, I edit it to remove all of the processors and replace all of the destinations with a single OTLP destination.
-The processor removal isn’t required, however I am doing it to illustrate the ability to offload such processing from the edge nodes to the aggregator(s).
-Typically, aggregation nodes are dedicated systems that are well provisioned and do nothing else.
-Due to those higher resources that are dedicated entirely to the aggregation agent, it is often desirable to perform all processing on them.
+Once I’ve created the duplicate configuration, I edit it to remove all the processors and replace all the destinations with a single OTLP destination.
+The processor removal isn’t required.
+However, I am doing it to illustrate the ability to offload such processing from the edge nodes to the gateway(s).
+Typically, gateway nodes are dedicated systems that are well-provisioned and do nothing else.
+Due to those higher resources dedicated entirely to the gateway agent, performing all processing on them is often desirable.
 This has the added benefit of simplifying the configurations present on the edge nodes.

 Configure the OTLP Destination

-Finally, the Aggregator configuration with an OTLP source
+Finally, the Gateway configuration with an OTLP source

-In the above screenshots, we are exporting to a single aggregator on the IP 10.128.15.205.
-This aggregator is configured with an OTLP source, the destinations previously configured on the pods, and also the processors that we removed from the pods.
+In the above screenshots, we are exporting to a single gateway on the IP 10.128.15.205.
+This gateway is configured with an OTLP source, the destinations previously configured on the pods, and also the processors that we removed from the pods.

 Using this model, we have successfully offloaded both credentials and processors from the edge nodes.
 This reduces our vulnerability of credential exposure by having them present on only a single system.
 It also reduces the workload on the k8s pods of our edge nodes.

-For simplicity and brevity, I showed the configuration of a single node aggregator in this section.
-However, I did not actually apply these configurations and start the flow of data.
-I will show data flow at the end of the entire blog.
+For simplicity and brevity, I showed the configuration of a single node gateway in this section.
+However, I did not apply these configurations and start the data flow.
+I will show the data flow at the end of the entire blog.

-The multi-node aggregation model is essentially the same as a single node, with the exception of adding a load balancer and more nodes running the aggregation configuration.
+The multi-node gateway model is the same as a single node, with the exception of adding a load balancer and more nodes running the gateway configuration.

-A Multi-node Aggregation Model with a Load Balancer
+A Multi-node Gateway Model with a Load Balancer.

-Moving to this model can be done directly from edge node, or from single aggregation node models.
-Since I wanted to show both models in this blog, I am moving from the previously demonstrated aggregation model.
+Moving to this model can be done directly from edge node or single gateway node models.
+Since I wanted to show both models in this blog, I am moving from the previously demonstrated gateway model.

-The aggregator configuration does not need any changes.
+The gateway configuration does not need any changes.
 It just needs to be applied to one or more additional nodes.
-In my case, I have a 3 node set.
+In my case, I have a 3-node set.
 In front of them sits a load balancer forwarding port 4317, the GRPC OTLP port.

 A single minor change does need to be made to the edge configuration.
 This will replace the IP of the single node, 10.128.15.205, with the ip of the load balancer, 10.128.15.208.